Kick your basic braids up a step with these 5 easy braid hairstyles for some cool new braided looks.

 Braids and Fishtails are beautiful just as they are, but sometimes you want to add a little something else to your braid to spice it up.
 Braids have the ability to easily go into buns, side-dos, and many other styles.
 This is just a touch of what braids convert into.
+Btw, you can also add some "magic" to your hair with the mesmerizing holographic hair color.
 These are ordinary braids and one with a medieval touch.
 While these work for everyday, you can wear many of them to the office or what ever your daily life calls for.
 Some of them just need nice hair accessories to dress them up for a birthday dinner.
-You won’t get bored with these 5 styles.
+You won't get bored with these 5 cool braid hairstyles.

 1. How to Kick Your Fishtail Braid Up a Notch